StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

 ### 4. Access the Grafana Dashboard

-Open your browser and navigate to:
+Open your browser and open a new tab to:

     http://<your-raspberry-pi-ip>:3000